qbicsoftware/research-data-management/docs/experiment/experiment_creation.md

 Finally, already defined experimental groups can be edited by clicking on the edit button within the Experimental Groups tab, which will open the edit experimental groups dialog in which the necessary changes can be made and saved via a click on the save button.
 ![edit_experimental_groups](images/edit_experimental_groups.png)

+!!! info "Editing Groups"
+    Keep in mind, that groups can only be edited/deleted if no samples have been registered to the experiment.
+    Otherwise, you need to remove the registered samples from the experiment before the groups can be edited.